pschou/nifi-diode/README.md

 The sending side will have no idea what server it is sending to nor be able to get any information from the downstream NiFi.

+Think of the NiFi diode like a one way glass.
+The downstream NiFi sees everything from the sending NiFi server as if the diode is not there but the sending side only sees "NiFi Diode".
+So if the downstream NiFi is expecting a POST to go to an alternate content listener URL, the client must be configured to point to the same URL as the diode will only reply with success if a success happens.
+No notifications are sent to the sending side what may have gone wrong if a transfer fails.
+This is to ensure nothing gets leaked back to the sending side via server replies.

+The only fields which are changed going through the diode in the forward direction are the `Host` field (which NiFi needs to ensure connection authenticity) and `X-Forwarded-For` which lists the remote endpoint(s).
+If multiple NiFi diode servers are stacked one upon another, the X-Forwarded-For will have a complete list of source IP addresses seperated by commas.

 ![NiFi-Diode diagram showing a NiFi box on the left, and arrow representing a TCP flow pointing to a NiFi Diode in the middle, and another arrow to the right going to a NiFi box on the right, again representing a TCP flow](NiFi-Diode.png)

 Moving data between domains with a "FOSS Hardware" solution.